Rulantica: History

 Eventually, the Rulantica project was approved in March 2016, and construction of the Krønasår hotel bagan in May 2016.
 The construction for the actual water park began on 14 September 2017.
 According to Badische Zeitung, the total construction cost was then said to be about EUR 150 million, which made Rulantica the most expensive investment in the history of Europa-Park, and the biggest privately financed construction site in Baden-Württemberg.
 Construction was carried out by Rendler Bau GmbH and Wilhelm Füssler Bau GmbH.
 The first construction phase included 25 attractions, of which 17 were slides, in eight themed areas.
 In March 2018 it was reported that the construction of Rulantica was going according to plan, with the opening scheduled for late 2019.
 The Krønasår hotel was topped out in mid-2018.
-In August of 2018, the roof construction for the main hall commenced.
+In August 2018, the roof construction for the main hall commenced.
 By early December that year, it was almost completed.
 The main hall was topped on 11 December 2018.
 The construction cost rose to EUR 160 million.
 Construction was completed in October 2019, and Rulantica was opened for the public on 28 November 2019.
 Until then, the total cost had risen to EUR 180 million.